CAAPIM/gateway-developer-plugin/README.md

 ## License

-Copyright (c) 2018 CA. All rights reserved.
+Copyright (c) 2018 CA/Broadcom.
+All rights reserved.

 This software may be modified and distributed under the terms of the MIT license.
 See the [LICENSE][license-link] file for details.